nuriel77/iri-playbook/docs/installation.rst

 By default, the playbook will run locally on the server where you've cloned it to.
 If you are installing on several nodes at once and have configured a new inventory file (e.g. ``inventory-mutli``) makes sure to refernce this file on the command below instead of the default ``inventory``.

-This will run the installer:
+This will run the installer on a **single node**:

 .. code:: bash

-   ansible-playbook -i inventory site.yml
+   ansible-playbook -i inventory site.yml -v

-Or, for more verbose output add the `-v` flag:
+This will run the installer for **multiple nodes**:

 .. code:: bash

-   ansible-playbook -i inventory -v site.yml
+   ansible-playbook -i inventory-multi site.yml -v

 This can take a while as it has to install packages, download IRI and compile it.